geobro1992/geobro1992.github.io/_research/safe-harbor.md

 Our framework highlights gaps in our understanding of the selective forces that have generated the tremendous diversity of amphibian life histories, and identifies species that should be prioritized for management.

 **Publications**\
-Brooks, G.C. and H.K.
-Kindsvater.
+**Brooks, G. C.** and H. K. Kindsvater.
 2022.
 Early development drives variation in amphibian vulnerability to global change.
 Frontiers in Ecology and Evolution 10:813414. doi.org/10.3389/fevo.2022.813414

-Brooks, G.C., H.C.
-Chandler, C.A.
-Haas, and H.K.
-Kindsvater.
+**Brooks, G. C.**, H. C. Chandler, C. A. Haas, and H. K. Kindsvater.
 Ten principles from evolutionary ecology for the effective conservation of reptiles and amphibians. _in prep_